ocaml/dune/doc/dune-files.rst

 dirs (since 1.6)
 -------------------

-The ``dirs`` stanza allows to tell specify the sub-directories dune will include in a build.
+The ``dirs`` stanza allows specifying the sub-directories dune will include in a build.
 The syntax is based on dune's :ref:`predicate-lang` and allows the user the following operations: